Collagen Supplementation – How It Works, What Forms Exist, and Why It’s Worth It?

 Type III

-• Elastic tissues, blood vessels, skin (coexists with Type I)
+• Elastic tissues, blood vessels, skin (coexists with type I)

-In practice: Type I collagen is crucial for both beauty and the musculoskeletal system, while Type II acts more selectively – mainly on articular cartilage.
+In practice: type I collagen is crucial both for beauty and the musculoskeletal system, while type II acts more selectively – mainly on articular cartilage.

 Forms of collagen

-Native collagen (undernatured)
+Native collagen (undenatured)

 • not hydrolyzed